sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 Note that many of the code quality tests below can be integrated with advanced text editors like vim.
-Instead of tests, you may prefer to lean on your your text editor to monitor for problems and fix your code on the fly.
+Instead of tests, you may prefer to lean on your your text editor to help fix any code issues on the fly.

 ## Installing and Updating Plugins

-Before we introduce the test plugins, this is an excellent opportunity to get sidetracked with some tips on installing and updating plugins used by your distribution.
+Before we get to the topic on hand, this is an excellent opportunity to sidetrack things with some tips on installing and updating plugins used by your distribution.

 ### Installing Plugins

 Installing plugins is an easy process.

-Add the plugin into your `dist.ini` file using the usual square-bracketed notation.
-You can quickly add any module dependencies for that plugin with the following command:
+First, add the plugin into your `dist.ini` file using the usual square-bracketed notation.
+You can then quickly add any module dependencies for that plugin with the following command:

 ```